Balance of payments, international investment position and external debt of the Russian Federation

 Balance on services, in billions of US dollars

-- Other services include: manufacturing, maintenance and repair services, construction, financial services, insurance, telecommunications, computer, and information services, other business services, personal, cultural and recreational services, government services.
+- Other services include: manufacturing, maintenance and repair services, construction, financial services, insurance, telecommunications, computer, and information services, charges for the use of intellectual property, other business services, personal, cultural and recreational services, government services.

 Net lending by functional categories, in billions of US dollars